Preserving open space for generations to come.

 A Land Trust is essentially a community service provider, offering expertise and land conservation options to private landowners and assisting towns with conservation planning and land stewardship.

-PWA is one of 7 independent land trusts collaborating to explore ways to conserve land at a regional scale in mid-coast Maine.
+Coastal Rivers is one of 5 independent land trusts collaborating to explore ways to conserve land at a regional scale in mid-coast Maine.
 The “12 Rivers Conservation Initiative”—named for the number of river systems that extend from the Kennebec estuary to the western shore of Penobscot Bay—is a response to the growing awareness that landscape-scale conservation can accelerate the pace of conservation while keeping costs low.